-Representatives for Franklin College’s Creative Writing department have named speakers to visit campus during its 2018-2019 Creative Writing-Reading Series.
+Representatives for the Franklin College Department of English and Creative Writing have named speakers to visit campus during the 2018-2019 Creative Writing-Reading Series.

 The series will host two readings, one per semester.
 Each event is free and open to the public.